Photo Not By D J Norton

 173 Fordhouse Lane

 This is an interesting picture.
-Taken close to where Fordhouse Lane crosses the River Rea, this site would later provide the entrance to Hazelwell Crescent.
+Taken close to where Fordhouse Lane crosses the River Rea, this site would later provide the entrance to Hazelwell Crescent as can be seen in the modern view.
 I'm just about old enough to remember that road and associated estate being constructed!

 2 Lifford Lane - 20/3/61